EU markets watchdog clamps down on CFDs, 'binary' options

 ESMA has said it has been concerned about how these inherently high-risk speculative products are offered to retail investors, potentially leading to significant losses and in December flagged plans to ban their sale, sending shares of spreadbetting firms tumbling.

-Shares in IG Group, CMC Markets and Plus 500 reversed course after early trading and were up between 0.1 and 3.4 percent by 0740 GMT.

-“ESMA proposals remain broadly unchanged from the statement last year.
-Overall the emergence of regulatory clarity should be a positive, given the overhang that has persisted for some time,” Peel Hunt analysts said.

-Reporting by Marc Jones and Noor Zainab Hussain, editing by Louise Heavens
+Reporting by Noor Zainab Hussain and Marc Jones, editing by Louise Heavens